 - Waxing Lyrical: Everyone through most of episode 4 of Revolution, due to it revolving around music.
 Its title is even "The Day the Music Died"!

 - You Gotta Have Blue Hair: Fabi's is purple.
-Also, all the Go Go Riders (except for Pulse, the Pink Rider, whose hair is orange) have color-coded hair (though Flash's flip-flops between blue and orange like Pulse's).
+Also, all the Go Go Riders (except for Pulse, the Pink Rider, whose hair is orange) have color-coded hair, though Flash's flip-flops between blue and blonde.